MuraraAllan/Javascript-Backend-Demo/README.md

-# Demo Project (Authentication)
+# Authentication Project
-This is a authentication endpoint over NodeJS using packages body-parser, mongoose, bcrypt, express.
+This is an authentication endpoint over NodeJS using packages body-parser, mongoose, bcrypt, express.
-It's routes are tested, and contains a basic CRUD model that respects the auth Middleware.
+Its routes are tested and contains a basic CRUD model that respects the auth Middleware.
-Hosted on AWS EC2, read to be hosted as a container over docker, CI over Jenkins runing the lint and after runing Unit tests.
-As it is just a Authentication Module, has a simple Top-Down in the Unit tests that check if the middleware still working for endpoints that requires auth.
+Hosted on AWS EC2, read to be hosted as a container over docker, CI over Jenkins running the lint and after running Unit tests.
+As it is just an Authentication Module, has a simple Top-Down in the Unit tests that check if the middleware still working for endpoints that require auth.

 Developed following TDD.
 ##